moorechow/pyRevit/_posts/2016-08-16-semantic-versioning.md

 With the current versioning method, the X is for major backward-incompatible changes; Y is for new scripts added to the library; and Z is for all the minor patches and fixes to any of the scripts.

-Now to the more exsiting part:
+Now to the more exciting part:

 We're testing the pyRevit v3.0.0-alpha right now.
 The beta will be available soon and it has a few important changes: